dyne/pangolin/src/hashdict.md

 # hashdict.c

-This is my REALLY FAST implementation of a hash table in C, in under 200 lines of code.
+This is a REALLY FAST implementation of a hash table in C, in under 200 lines of code, by @exebook

-This is in fact a port of my [hashdic][cppversion] previously written in C++ for [jslike][jslike] project (which is a `var` class making programming in C++ as easy as in JavaScript).
+This is in fact a port of [hashdic][cppversion] previously written in C++ for the [jslike][jslike] project.

 [cppversion]: https://github.com/exebook/hashdic
 [jslike]: https://github.com/exebook/jslike

-For some reason it is more than twice as fast on my benchmarks as the [hash table][redisdictc] used in Redis.
+For some reason it is more than twice as fast as the [hash table][redisdictc] used in Redis.
 But unlike Redis version of a hash table there is no incremental resize.

-The hash function used is my adaptation of [Meiyan][cmp2]/7zCRC, it is [better than MurMur3][cmp1].
+The hash function used is an adaptation of [Meiyan][cmp2]/7zCRC, it is [better than MurMur3][cmp1].

 [cmp1]: https://www.strchr.com/hash_functions
 [cmp2]: http://www.sanmayce.com/Fastest_Hash/
 [redisdictc]: https://github.com/antirez/redis/blob/unstable/src/dict.c

 Hash slot duplicates are stored as linked list `node = node->next`.

+# Documentation

 ## example